flagbase/flagbase/dev/README.md

 # Dev
-This repo contains all the markdown files that make up http://flagbase.com/dev.
+This folder contains all the markdown files that make up http://flagbase.com/dev.

 ## Contents
 1. [Intro](_/_.md)